walidAbbassi/Practical-Design-Patterns-in-modern-cpp/README.md

 - [Adapter], interface to an object
 - [Bridge], implementation of an object
 - [Composite], structure and composition of an object
-- [Decorator], responsibilities of an object without subclassing
+- [Decorator later], responsibilities of an object without subclassing
-- [Façade], interface to a subsystem
+- [Façade later], interface to a subsystem
-- [Flyweight], storage costs of objects
+- [Flyweight later], storage costs of objects
-- [Proxy], how an object is accessed (its location)
+- [Proxy later], how an object is accessed (its location)
 #### Behavioral Patterns
-- [Chain of Responsibility], object that can fulfill a request
+- [Chain of Responsibility later], object that can fulfill a request
-- [Command], when and how a request is fulfilled
+- [Command later], when and how a request is fulfilled
-- [Interpreter], grammar and interpretation of a language
+- [Interpreter later], grammar and interpretation of a language
-- [Iterator], how an aggregate's elements are accessed
+- [Iterator later], how an aggregate's elements are accessed
-- [Mediator], how and which objects interact with each other
+- [Mediator later], how and which objects interact with each other
-- [Memento], what private information is stored outside an object, and when
+- [Memento later], what private information is stored outside an object, and when
-- [Observer], how the dependent objects stay up to date
+- [Observer later], how the dependent objects stay up to date
-- [State], states of an object
+- [State later], states of an object
-- [Strategy], an algorithm
+- [Strategy later], an algorithm
-- [Template Method], steps of an algorithm
+- [Template Method later], steps of an algorithm
-- [Visitor], operations that can be applied to objects without changing their classes
+- [Visitor later], operations that can be applied to objects without changing their classes

 ### Other Languages
 In my repository you can find implementation of desgin patterns also in languages as